Are you looking for the top things to do in Noosa Australia? Well, you’re not alone!

 9. Go for a picnic in Noosa Botanic Garden

 The Noosa Botanic Garden is located close to Cooroy on the shores of Lake Macdonald and about a 30-minute drive from Noosa Heads.
-The more than eight hectares of land is teeming with wildlife and there are both native and exotic plants to discover in addition to a bush chapel, fern house and a lily pond.
-The garden is the perfect place to go for a stroll, have a picnic on the lawn or go fishing, birdwatching and kayaking.
+The more than eight hectares of land are teeming with wildlife and boasts native plants as well as species from around the world, including tropical and subtropical plants and exotic species from Asia, Africa, and the Americas.

 10. Go surfing

 Between Sunshine Beach and Noosa’s North Shore, there are more than nine beach and point breaks.
 If you’re new to surfing you can learn on the main beach and Noosa Spit, while more experienced surfers can tackle the bigger breaks around the headland and at Sunshine Beach.

 There are many great surf schools based out of Noosa Heads that offer everything from one-off lessons to multi-day courses.
 Or if you just want to watch, visit in March during the annual Noosa Festival of Surfing, the world’s biggest surfing festival.